davepinch/pinchy.cc/content/topics/places/washington-census-designated-places/north-creek/north-creek-washington.md

   - Snohomish County, Washington
   - Washington
-census-designated place of: United States Census Bureau namesake of: North Creek
+census-designated place of: United States Census Bureau census profile: >-
+  The Census Bureau website no longer has (or never had) a profile page for North Creek, Washington.
+There is a [page that gets returned in search results](https://data.census.gov/profile/North_Creek_CDP,_Washington) but the page is empty, and unfortunately the page was never archived on the Internet Archive. namesake of: North Creek
 openstreetmap: "https://www.openstreetmap.org/node/140377142"
 retired of: census-designated place